-Fact: Divorce is one of leading predictors of both bankruptcy and home foreclosure.
+Fact: Divorce is one of the leading predictors of both bankruptcy and home foreclosure.

 Women are especially prone to a long-term financial fallout from divorce, according to the Institute for Financial Literacy:

 How can you survive divorce, and not only stay financially solvent, but also thrive?

 - How much is a divorce?